Skip to main content

 Both are running as separate nginx services in AWS ECS:

-• An nginx service for Webpage A
+• An nginx service for Webpage A that listens to port 80

-• An nginx service for Webpage B
+• An nginx service for Webpage B that listens to port 8080

 Our goal is to configure an Application Load Balancer that will direct traffic to the appropriate service based on the incoming domain.